elephantscale/es-training-new/cassandra/slides/Cassandra_Admin_1.md

  * Spark works very well with `C*`

- * Spark & Cassandra are used heavily in ‘streaming workloads’.
+ * Spark & Cassandra are used heavily in 'streaming workloads'.

      - Spark reads data from a queue like Kafka
      - Inserts into `C*`